tigerbeetle/tigerbeetle/docs/about/oltp.md

 Importantly, TigerBeetle is one of the only OLTP databases that was designed to handle storage faults.
 Research on how storage faults affect databases only came out in 2018 (["fsyncgate 2018"](https://danluu.com/fsyncgate/)), and TigerBeetle was built from the ground up with these lessons in mind.
-TigerBeetle uses cryptographic hash chains to detect storage faults, it supports [Protocol-Aware Recovery](https://www.usenix.org/conference/fast18/presentation/alagappan), and uses a deterministic on-disk format to speed up the cluster's recovery.
+TigerBeetle uses hash chains to detect storage faults, it supports [Protocol-Aware Recovery](https://www.usenix.org/conference/fast18/presentation/alagappan), and uses a deterministic on-disk format to speed up the cluster's recovery.